haileybrakke/MIST4610-project2/README.md

 # Question 1

-How do rates of cancer vary across U.S. states, and which regions consistently show the highest burden?
+How have cancer rates changed over time across U.S. states, and which regions consistently experience the highest burden?

 # Question 2

-What is the relationship between behavioral risk factors (e.g., smoking, physical inactivity, poor diet) and cancer prevalence across states?
+What is the relationship between key behavioral risk factors (smoking, physical inactivity, and dietary habits) and cancer incidence across U.S. states?

 # Manipulations Applied to Dataset